qdrant/landing_page/qdrant-landing/content/articles/binary-quantization-openai.md

 ![Measuring the impact of oversampling](/blog/openai/Oversampling_Impact.png)

-### Leveraging Binary Quantization: Best Practices
+### Leveraging binary quantization: best practices

 We recommend the following best practices for leveraging Binary Quantization to enhance OpenAI embeddings: